Armie Hammer: Abuse allegations

 In March 2021, the LAPD launched an investigation into the accusations, which concluded that December.
-Hammer's attorney stated, "There was never a case, never a lawsuit, never a criminal proceeding against anyone. [...]
+Hammer's attorney stated, "There was never a case, never a lawsuit, never a criminal proceeding against anyone. ...
 There wasn't any matter for me to handle other than to help him manage his image in the press".
 The allegations feature in the 2022 documentary series House of Hammer.
-In September 2022, it was revealed that attorney Gloria Allred refused to represent Angelova after she "wouldn't sign a declaration under perjury [regarding] her accusations".
-Angelova said in 2025 that Allred had withdrawn as her attorney when she refused to retroactively grant Allred permission to speak about her case in House of Hammer; prior to the film she had in fact, she says, specifically asked Allred not to discuss her case with the filmmakers.
+In September 2022, it was reported that attorney Gloria Allred refused to represent Angelova after she "wouldn't sign a declaration under perjury [regarding] her accusations".
+Angelova said in 2025 that Allred had withdrawn as her attorney when she refused to retroactively grant Allred permission to speak about her case in House of Hammer; Angelova claims that prior to the film, she asked Allred not to discuss her case with the filmmakers.

-In February 2023, Air Mail published an article questioning the details of the accusations.
-Hammer admitted to consensual BDSM and emotional abuse but denied claims of sexual abuse and cannibalism.
-In May 2023, the LA County District Attorney declined to indict Hammer, citing insufficient evidence.
+In February 2023, Air Mail published an article questioning the details of the accusations and including Hammer's first in-depth interview on the matter.
+Hammer admitted to consensual BDSM and to extramarital affairs, but denied claims of sexual abuse and cannibalism.
+He said that what Angelova described as rape had been part of a sexual roleplay between them, and that she was motivated by jealousy after realizing that he was unwilling to commit to a serious relationship with her.
+Hammer also acknowledged that he had been oblivious to the fact that his status as a wealthy celebrity created an "imbalance of power" in his relationships with younger women.

-In July 2024, his mother, Dru Ann, addressed the allegations in her book Hammered.
-Hammer also discussed the accusations and his personal changes in interviews on Piers Morgan Uncensored in July 2024 and The Louis Theroux Podcast in February 2025.
+In May 2023, the Los Angeles County District Attorney declined to indict Hammer, citing insufficient evidence.
+In July 2024, Hammer's mother, Dru Ann, addressed the allegations in her book Hammered.
+He discussed the accusations and his personal changes in an interview on Piers Morgan Uncensored in July 2024, and also on The Louis Theroux Podcast in February 2025.